 Gather your materials.
-You will need some manipulative letters like these I love them because they have upper and lowercase in the some box.
+You will need some manipulative letters like these.
+I love them because they have upper and lowercase in the same box.
 You will also need some small plastic animals.
 I like using animals because they are easily recognizable for kids.
-Also, if your child is just starting to learn letter sounds if you include vowels stick to short vowel sounds first ( e – elephant ).
+Also, if your child is just starting to learn letter sounds if you include vowels stick to short vowel sounds first (e – elephant).
 You can also grab some baskets if you want.

 I like to have one letter for each animal vs. just giving the children the whole alphabet and a handful of animals, and I’ll tell you why.
 This is a scaffold for the learner; it helps them as they match the letters up.
 Say a child has a cat, and a kangaroo in the basket and initially puts a k with the cat, but after matching all the others letters up, they might get to the kangaroo with only a c left and stop and think.

 If they breeze through the activity, add more letters and more animals.
-If they breeze through that, remove the letters give them a marker and have them try to write the correct letter.
-For beginners, I like to give them big pieces of paper so that they have plenty of room to try to make the letters.
+If they breeze through that, remove the letters.
+Then give them a marker and have them try to write the correct letter.
+For beginners, I like to give them big pieces of paper.
+That way they have plenty of room to try to make the letters.
 We are focusing on learning not perfecting.